 Note: Before you begin, please note that SEO strategy falls outside of the scope of Squarespace support.
-Given that search engines have complex algorithms that power their technology and everyone's marketing needs are unique, we're unable to provide specific SEO advice to our customers.
+Because search engines have complex, frequently changing algorithms, and everyone's marketing needs are unique, we're unable to provide specific SEO advice to our customers.

 Use search tools to maintain updates

 Search engines won't notice changes to your site instantaneously.
 Google and Bing offer search tools to help you manage your site's search presence.
 Whenever you make major changes to your site, you can request that a search engine re-index your content by using these services:

 Customize page and site titles